 Students and teaching staff have taken instantly to the new environment, encouraged to discover favourite places to work and interact.
 The notion of a classroom is superseded by indoor and outdoor collaborative spaces designed for multiple learning modes and non-hierarchical interaction.

-WMK’s design is truly an ‘architecture of spaces’ which define the heart of the school campus and set a new benchmark for innovative learning in Australia and worldwide.
+WMK’s design is truly an ‘architecture of spaces’ which defines the heart of the school campus and set a new benchmark for innovative learning in Australia and worldwide.